Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Quantum groups

 \chapter{Quantum groups}

 In this chapter we recall some definitions and results on quantum groups required for the study of q-W--algebras.
 Besides the standard definitions and results related to quantum groups we shall need some rather non--standard realizations of the Drinfeld--Jimbo quantum group in terms of which q-W--algebras are defined.
-These realizations are related to the definition of the algebraic group analogues of the Slodowy slices in the previous section.
-We shall consider the Drinfeld--Jimbo quantum group $U_h({\frak g})$ defined over the ring of formal power series ${\Bbb C}[[h]]$, where $h$ is an indeterminate, and some its specializations defined over smaller rings.
+These realizations are related to the definition of the algebraic group analogues of the Slodowy slices in the previous chapter.
+We shall consider the Drinfeld--Jimbo quantum group $U_h({\frak g})$ defined over the ring of formal power series ${\Bbb C}[[h]]$, {C@${\Bbb C}[[h]]$} where $h$ is an indeterminate, and some its specializations defined over smaller rings.
+In this chapter we shall also present some new results on the adjoint action of quantum groups required for the definition of Zhelobenko type operators for q-W--algebras in Chapter \ref{part4}.